p10rahulm/academic-paper-writing/README.md

   - Time Scale (several months to years) - pre print to arxiv for speed
   - Content Accuracy

-* Who pays for publication? author or readers?

 - Ambit of a journal
   - Tailor your paper to the journal to avoid desk reject.
 Make it read (formatting,template) like existing articles in that journal